 A substitution may work in some recipes but may not mix properly in others.

 Granulated sugar should be store in a sealed container in a cool dry location.
 If sugar is a free from pests and other contaminants and stored properly, it has an indefinite shelf life.
 Keep reading for more tips and information about storing sugar.

-This is a guide about fixing a recipe with too much sugar.
+This is a page about fixing a recipe with too much sugar.
 When the directions you followed have made your recipe too sweet, there are a few ways to tone it down.

-This guide is about making homemade sugar cubes.
+This page is about making homemade sugar cubes.
 A fun way to have festive sugar for a party or gathering is to make your own cubes.

 When sugar gets hard, there are ways to make it useful.
-This guide is about softening granulated sugar.
+This page is about softening granulated sugar.